Spiritdude/ZIM/README.md

 ## Full Text Search

-Some ZIM files contain `/X/fulltext/xapian` and `/X/title/xapian` which are full-text indexes in Xapian format, those are extracted once if you use `query` or `q` command first, and may take some time.
+Some ZIM files contain `/X/fulltext/xapian` and `/X/title/xapian`, or alternatively (older) at `/Z//fulltextIndex/xapian` which are full-text indexes in Xapian format, those are extracted once if you use `query` or `q` command first, and may take some time.

 Once they are extracted, querying those full text indexes is fast.